 Know Your Plumbing Basics!

 A plumbing emergency or worse, a plumbing disaster, is every homeowner’s nightmare.
 An overflowing toilet, a flooded basement, a leaking hot water heater, or a leaky pipe that causes significant water damage in your flooring and ceilings are all bad news.
 Issues with hot water and cold water sides of your faucet, fresh water line issues, drainage system issues, sewer gas odors, or problems with your vent system.
 Back ups in your sewer line, broken water meters, or plumbing issues or blockages with your drain system – such problems can cause thousands of dollars’ worth of damage and destroy expensive flooring and furnishings.

-If you are in the dark about plumbing or know little about it, learning a few basic plumbing tips can go a long way in preventing plumbing emergencies before they begin, and the need to call a professional plumber to provide plumbing services.
+If you are in the dark about plumbing or know little about it, learning a few beginners basic plumbing tips and how plumbing works can go a long way in preventing plumbing and water system emergencies before they begin, and the need to call a professional plumber to provide plumbing services.
 The more you know about your indoor plumbing system and wastewater or septic tank, the better position you’ll be in to detect a problem before it becomes an emergency, so a little plumbing 101 and DIY plumbing tips can help keep clean water flowing through your water pipes and your home’s water supply system running smoothly.

 Just like car accidents, injuries and illness, there’s no such thing as a “good time” for a plumbing problem.
 The fact of the matter is, most plumbing problems start out small and then take you by surprise when you least expect it.
 The key here is to know what to look for so you can be on guard and ready to act.

 When you notice signs of a problem, you can take action right away to correct it before it turns into a much bigger and costlier headache.
 Here are some tips to help you better understand your home’s plumbing system: